AdobeDocs/app-builder/src/pages/guides/runtime_guides/using_packages.md

 # Using Packages with Adobe I/O Runtime

-Individual actions (functions) can be effective, but often you&rsquo;ll need to create a set of actions that interact with each other; and you may wish to make those available to other developers as well.
-The means to do this in Runtime are called _packages._
+Individual actions (functions) can be effective, but you may also need to create sets of actions that interact with each other, or make them available to other Developers.
+Runtime meets these requirements with packages.

-Packages bundle related actions together.
-More than that, packages can contain both actions and _feeds:_ streams of events.
-Feeds are created by _feed actions_ that specify the trigger to fire for a given event source; each time the event is received, the selected trigger is fired and the associated action is executed.
+Packages are bundles of related actions; they can contain both actions and feeds, or streams of events.
+Feeds are created by feed actions that specify a trigger to fire for a given event source, so that each time the event is received, the selected trigger is fired and the associated action executed.
 For more information, see [Using Feeds](../reference/feeds.md 'Using Feeds').

-Everything you access in Runtime exists within a namespace.
-Your namespace is given to you when you sign up for Runtime access (see [Getting Started with Adobe I/O Runtime](../gettingstarted.md 'Getting started')).
-So, actions you create in Runtime, and packages as well, are stored in your namespace.
-Other users of Runtime get their own namespaces, and **Runtime includes a system namespace in which certain packages are stored available to all users.**

 ## Creating packages

-Packages not only bundle actions and feeds; they provide the means to share a common set of parameters across all entities in the package.
-Creating a package is simple.
+Packages bundle actions and feeds, and allow sharing a set of parameters in common across all entities in the package.
 You can create a package in the Runtime CLI in one step:

 `aio rt:package:create hellopackage`

-This creates a package in your namespace.
-You&rsquo;ll get the following acknowledgement:
+This creates a package in your namespace and sends this acknowledgement:

 ```
 ok: created package hellopackage
 ```

-You can now get a summary of the package:
+To request a summary of the package, enter:

 `aio rt:package:get hellopackage`

-This produces the following result:
+It will repond like this:

 ```
 package /<yourNamespace>/hellopackage